iwparry/tech201_iac/README.md

 - SaltStack

 ### Terraform
-Terraform is and IaC tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
+Terraform is and IaC tool used for infrastructure provisioning that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
 You can then use a consistent workflow to provision and manage all of your infrastructure throughout its lifecycle.
+Terraform language is declarative, this means it describes an intended goal or state, rather than the steps required to achieve that goal.

+The core Terraform workflow consists of three stages:
+- **Write** -  You define resources, which may ba accross multiple cloud providers and services.
+- **Plan** - Terraform creates an execution plan describing the infrastructure it will create, update, or destroy based on the existing infrastructure and your configuration.
+- **Apply** - On approval, Terraform performs the proposed operations in the correct order, respecting any resource dependencies.

 ### Ansible
 Ansible is an IaC tool used for configuration management.
 With Ansible, organisations are able perform complex tasks accross a network of machines with relative ease.
 Ansible has several advantages over similar tools like Chef or Puppet, due to its playbooks being written in YAML, which are both human readable and computationally powerful, also Ansible is agentless, meaning it doesn't need to be installed on target machines.